sergej87342-a11y/WebMCP-Challenge-2026/DEVPOST_SUBMISSION.md

 This contest MVP intentionally stops before production booking features.
 Future work would require separate product, privacy, security, and deployment decisions before adding a database, authentication, real customer data, payments, notifications, or integration with a real salon system.

-Before contest submission, the remaining packaging work is to record a short public demo video and, if approved, publish the source repository.
-The live deployment is already in place; the `TBD` video link above remains unimplemented.
+The public demo video and source repository are ready for contest submission alongside the verified live deployment.

 ## Testing instructions